clearlinux/clear-linux-documentation/source/guides/clear/performance.rst

 	Options used to tune generated code with optimized instructions for specific CPU types instead of creating generic code for maximum compatibility.

-	|CL| defines it's minimum hardware requirements to be second-generation
+	|CL| defines its minimum hardware requirements to be second-generation
 	Intel® microarchitecture code name Westmere (released in 2010) or later.
 	This enables compiler optimizations that are available only on newer architectures.
 Whenever possible, |CL| tunes code for the Haswell generation